Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 We already know that users can model an Executable StateMachine and simulate it in Enterprise Architect with the generated code.
-In the CD Player and the Regular Expression Parser examples, we will further demonstrate how users can integrate the generated code in their real projects.
+In the CD Player and the Regular Expression Parser examples, we will further demonstrate how you can integrate the generated code with your real projects.

 Enterprise Architect provides two different mechanisms for client code to use a StateMachine: